datastax/cdc-apache-cassandra/QUICKSTART.md

     docker exec -it cassandra cassandra-stress user profile=/table1.yaml no-warmup ops\(insert=1\) n=1000000 -rate threads=10

-For Cassandra 3 only, we need and fill up the working commitlog file (the one where new mutations are appended) and flush the table to get discarded commitlog files visible from the /var/lib/cassandra/cdc_raw directory:
+For Cassandra 3 only, we need to fill up the working commitlog file (the one where new mutations are appended) and flush the table to get discarded commitlog files visible from the /var/lib/cassandra/cdc_raw directory:

     docker exec -it cassandra cassandra-stress user profile=/table2.yaml no-warmup ops\(insert=1\) n=1000000 -rate threads=10
     docker exec -it cassandra nodetool flush